angrycub/katacoda-scenarios/securing-nomad/enable-acls/step11.md

+## Production Operator persona

-Consider the requirements listed earlier for the production operations team persona, what rules should you add to your policy?
+Consider the requirements listed earlier for the production operators persona.
+What rules should you add to your policy?
 Nomad will deny all requests that are not explicitly supplied, so, again, focus on the policies you would like to permit.

-> The production operations team needs to be able to perform cluster maintenance and view the workload, including attached resources like volumes, in the running cluster.
-However, because the application developers are the owners of the running workload, the production operators should not be allowed to run or stop jobs in the cluster.
+> Production operators need to be able to perform cluster maintenance and view workloads, including attached resources like volumes, in the running cluster.
+However, because application developers are the owners of the running workloads, production operators should not be allowed to run or stop jobs in the cluster.

 Recall that [`namespace` rules] govern the job application deployment behaviors and introspection capabilities for a Nomad cluster.

-First define the policy in terms of required capabilities.
+First, define the policy in terms of required capabilities.
 What capabilities from the available options will this policy need to provide to Production Operators?